notenoughneon/neonblog/README.md

 Requirements:

-* PHP >= 5.3
+* PHP >= 5.4
 * mod_rewrite
 * PHP-Mf2

 All configurable parameters are in `config.json`.
 At a minimum, you will need to set your site URL and title, your name and photo, and at least one IndieAuth compatible rel-me link.

 Neonblog stores posts directly on the filesystem and needs write access to its directory.
-If you add/remove posts directly on the filesystem, you will need to regenerate the index by running `php -f regenerate.php`.
+If you add/remove posts directly on the filesystem, you will need to reindex by running `php -f scripts/reindex.php`.
+If you change the templates, you will need to regenerate the static pages by running `php -f scripts/regenerate.php`.

 Received webmentions can be accepted on the inbox page.
-To accept everything automatically, run `php -f processqueue.php` as a cron job.
+To accept everything automatically, run `php -f scripts/processqueue.php` as a cron job.

 TODO
 ----